On the geometric fixed points of the real topological cyclic homology of $\mathbb{Z}/4$: Introduction

 For each $k$ we have $\abs{L_{4k}^{(0)}F_{\mathbb{Z}/4}(\mathbb{Z}/2)} = \abs{L_{4k+1}^{(0)}F_{\mathbb{Z}/4}(\mathbb{Z}/2)}$.
 That is, if we know the value for some $i$ congruent to $0$ mod $4$ then this tells us the value for $i+1$.

 For $\floor{i/2} < n \le i$ we have

 And $L_i^{(n)}F_{\mathbb{Z}/4}(\mathbb{Z}/2) = 0$ for $n > i$. \end{introtheorem}

-This result, proved in Theorem~\ref{thm:l_f_z2}, is enough to put quite tight bounds on the order of $\pi_i((\mathrm{THR}(\mathbb{Z}/4)^{\phi \mathbb{Z}/2})^{C_2})$.
-In Section~\ref{sec:size_est} we use the long exact sequence in homotopy for the equaliser formula (\ref{eq:htpy_eq}) to get upper and lower bounds for the orders of the groups $\pi_i(\mathrm{TCR}(\mathbb{Z}/4)^{\phi \mathbb{Z}/2})$.
+This result, proved in Theorem~\ref{thm:l_f_z2}, is enough to put quite tight bounds on the order of $\pi_i((\mathrm{THR}(\mathbb{Z}/4)^{\phi \mathbb{Z}/2})^{C_2})$.\footnote{Note however that in Theorem~\ref{thm:intro_thm_nadf} we do not analyse the $f$ and $r$ maps from (\ref{eq:htpy_eq}); this together with the remaining uncertainties in some degrees mean that this theorem is not sufficient to recover Theorem~\ref{thm:intro_tcr_groups}.} In Section~\ref{sec:size_est} we use the long exact sequence in homotopy for the equaliser formula (\ref{eq:htpy_eq}) to get upper and lower bounds for the orders of the groups $\pi_i(\mathrm{TCR}(\mathbb{Z}/4)^{\phi \mathbb{Z}/2})$.
 Despite Theorem~\ref{thm:intro_tcr_groups} showing that these groups are not $4$-periodic in all positive degrees, one might still have imagined that beyond a certain point they could start repeating with some period.
 The following result (proved in Theorem~\ref{thm:asymptotics}) shows that this is not the case; rather, the homotopy groups continue to grow in size.

 \begin{introtheorem} The logarithm of the order of the group

 exhibits asymptotically quadratic growth with respect to $i$.

 More precisely, for $i \ge 0$ we have upper and lower bounds